Ch1ch1/docker-webp/README.md

 # docker-webp
-A Docker image to auto-convert images off my hugo gallery
+A Docker image to auto-convert images for my hugo gallery